 Utilise other channels, such as social media, website, app etc., to prompt potential customers to subscribe to your contact lists.
 Offer them a discount, freebie or piece of content in exchange for their permission, and tell them what they will gain from your communications.

 The best practice is to run a double opt-in campaign, which ensures that their information is correct and that consent has been freely given; this is how you set up a double opt-in campaign in Agillic.

 Once you have a recipient’s consent on one channel, or for one purpose, use it to leverage consent for other channels or categories by running campaigns and illustrating the benefits of receiving these other communications from your organisation.
 Read about how to manage permissions in Agillic here.

 Create strong processes

 Read our guide on how to make a GDPR export in Agillic.
 All requests must be addressed within one month to be GDPR compliant.
-Make sure that you are prepared with communication materials so you can respond quickly in the event that a data breach does occur.
+Make sure that you are prepared with communication materials so you can respond quickly if a data breach does occur.

-While it does present some challenges, the GDPR makes your marketing stronger by making sure you are sending targeted and personalized messages, only to the people who really want to receive them.
+While it does present some challenges, the GDPR makes your marketing stronger by making sure you are sending targeted and personalised messages, only to the people who want to receive them.